-Currently, the completed AMATS TIP FY 2026-2029 - Draft 2 is available on the "Funding" and "Reports & Data" sections of AMATS website located at amatsplanning.org.
-The final Draft TIP FY 2026-2029 will come before AMATS for approval in May.
+Currently, the final draft AMATS TIP FY 2026-2029 is available on the "Funding" and "Reports & Data" sections of AMATS website located at amatsplanning.org.
 It is expected that the Federal Highway Administration and Federal Transit Administration will approve this document by the end of June.
 On July 1, 2025, the new TIP is expected to become official.
-With federal approval, the Final TIP FY 2026-2029 will be available on the same pages of the AMATS website.
+With federal approval, the Final AMATS TIP FY 2026-2029 will be available on the same pages of the AMATS website.

-The Staff recommends approval of the AMATS TIP FY 2026-2029 - Draft 2.
+The Staff recommends approval of the final draft AMATS TIP FY 2026-2029.